Does Trauma Lead to Addiction?

 Treatment: Co-Occurring Disorder and Dual Diagnosis

-The only good news about trauma and addiction is that they are both treatable conditions and recovery is possible.
+The only good news about trauma and addiction is that they are both treatable conditions and recovery is possible with help from alcohol abuse treatment centers.
 The important thing about co-occurring trauma and addiction is that they are treated together because they work together to fuel the other.
 This is done by dual diagnosis treatment and working through both the addiction recovery process and the trauma recovery process.

 First, the individual will undergo the detox process to get them physically sober from substances.
 Through medication-assisted detox, the individual will feel as little physical withdrawal symptoms as possible and, as emotional and psychological symptoms arise, medications for anxiety and depression can be taken in conjunction with close counseling.